 What we don’t collect

 - Newspaper and magazine cuttings.
-We do hold a large collection of these up to the end of 2010 which will be digitally available in the Edwin Fox Foundation Reading Room from September 2012.
+We do hold a large collection of these up to the end of 2010 which are digitally available in the Edwin Fox Foundation Reading Room.

 - We would normally not accept donations that are not relevant, but sometimes a donation can contain a mix of materials, some relevant, some not.
 So we may choose to dispose of parts of a donation if: